Prachiti15/DAA-ASSIGNMENT-02/README.md

 **Explanation:**

     >>Created a class named ‘arrPair’ which will have variable declarations of ‘a’ and ‘b’ both of ‘int’ data type, the class will also have a blank constructor and a parameterized constructor with both the parameters, it will also contain a display method.

     >>Created 2 comparator classes, one for comparing and sorting on basis of ‘a’ and other constructor to sort on basis ‘b’, in ArrayList of [a,b] by making the class implement Comparator and override compare method.

-    >>In ‘main’ method, created an ArrayList ‘arrL’ of type ‘arrPair’ and add the pairs in the arrayList.
-Then using Collections.sort(), sorted the arrayList on basis of a and b.
+    >>In ‘main’ method, we are providing input as an array of type arrPair, then converted it to an arrayList using asList().
+Then using Collections.sort(), sorted the arrayList on basis of a and b respectively.
+After sorting converted the
+    ArrayList into an array using toArray() and displayed it by display() in arrpai class.

 ----------------------------------------------------------------------------------------------------------